janaatamer/Task-Manager/README_UserManual.md

 -Login: If the user has previously registered, they can enter their creden als (email and password) to log in.
 -Sign Up: New users must navigate to the sign-up page, fill in the required informa on, and create an account.
-A er successful registra on, the user is redirected to the login page to authen cate and access the applica on.
+A er successful registration, the user is redirected to the login page to authenticate and access the application.

 ---
 ## 2. Dashboard Overview